Region 1370 Youth Referee Program

 Program Goal:

 It is our goal to provide our youth referees with opportunities to increase their skills as a referee and to acknowledge them for their contributions to our region.
-We provide skill advancement with Youth Referee Mentor and Game of the Day lunch, in addition to High School required SERVICE community hours.
+We provide skill advancement with assigned Youth Referee Mentors in addition to High School required SERVICE community hours.

 Youth Referee Training: